grosser/get_pomo/README.markdown

 TODO
 ====
- - parsing of fuzzy / created_at
+ - extracting of version/pluralisation_rule/plurals/translator... (from msgid "")
  - po writing
  - mo writing/reading (this is the hardest part imo...)